Missive vs Whelp

 Frequently Asked Questions

 Missive is best for Teams needing collaborative email management with basic chat features.
 Whelp is best for SMEs and businesses needing comprehensive omnichannel support with AI automation.
-Missive's standout feature is Seamless team collaboration on email conversations, while Whelp offers AI-powered chatbot that can automate up to 60% of customer inquiries with advanced sentiment analysis.
+Missive's standout feature is Real-time collaborative email drafting (multi-user co-editing on the same draft), while Whelp offers AI-powered chatbot that can automate up to 60% of customer inquiries with advanced sentiment analysis.

-Missive starts at From $24/seat/mo.
-Whelp starts at From $79/seat/mo.
+Missive starts at From $14/seat/mo.
+Whelp starts at From $29/seat/mo.
 Missive offers a free plan.
 Whelp offers a free plan.
 For flat-rate pricing, consider Converge at $49/month for up to 15 agents.

 Missive offers a free plan.
 Whelp offers a free plan.
 Both are established platforms in the customer support space.